-To stop the foreclosure, you can “cure” the delinquency by paying off the amount of the judgment at any time prior to the sale.
-This will release the tax lien and halt the foreclosure process.
+To stop the foreclosure, you can cure the delinquency by paying off the amount of the judgment at any time before the sale.
+Curing the delinquency will release the tax lien and halt the foreclosure process.
 (Tex.
 Tax Code § 33.53).

 If you don't cure the delinquency, your home will be sold at a public auction to the highest bidder.
 The minimum bid must be:

-The winning bidder (or the county, if no one buys the home at the sale) then gets a deed (title) to your home, subject to your right of redemption.
+The winning bidder (or the county, if no one buys the home at the sale), then gets a deed (title) to your home, subject to the right of redemption.

-In some states, homeowners get a period of time after a tax sale to buy back or “redeem” the home.
-In Texas, in most cases, you can redeem the home at any time up to two years after the date the deed is filed in the county records.
+In Texas, in most cases, you can redeem the home (get it back) at any time up to two years after the date the deed is filed in the county records.
 (Tex.
 Tax Code § 34.21).

-To redeem, you’ll generally have to reimburse the high bidder for the purchase price that he or she paid at the tax sale plus various additional amounts.
-(Learn more in Getting Your Home Back After a Property Tax Sale in Texas.)
+To redeem, you’ll generally have to reimburse the high bidder for the purchase price paid at the tax sale, plus: